 Consuming visual and audio media is the best way for you, as a heritage speaker, to build confidence and quickly improve your passive vocabulary!

-Passive vocabulary means words that you can comprehend when you hear them, but you may not be able to recall them in a conversation.
-Don’t feel stressed about this, as it’s completely fine and normal to have a large pool of passive vocabulary and a smaller pool of active vocabulary in your arsenal.
+“Passive vocabulary” are words you can comprehend when you hear or see them but cannot recall them in conversations or when writing.
+Don’t worry; having a large pool of passive vocabulary and a smaller pool of active vocabulary in your arsenal is normal.
+This is also true for all native speakers of any language.

 TV Shows, Variety Shows, Movies and more